dezeroku/network_layout/README.md

 ### RE605x

-If you use a password's manager to input the password on login page, you have to manually remove and reinput one of the characters.
+If you use a password manager to input the password on login page, you have to manually remove and reinput one of the characters.
 Otherwise the login page doesn't detect that password has been filled and fails with a "Can't log in" message.
+It's stupid, but it works.